MHUS25/tic-tac-toe/README.md

 * Two player game ('X' & 'O')
 * Turns alternate until a player wins or the board is filled
-* Indicates when a player has won the game
+* Indicates when a player has won the game and prevents further moves on board after a win
+* Indicates when a game ends in a draw
 * Stores a game’s history
 * Can view and return to previous versions of game's board

+## Approach

+Three Components: `Game`, `Board` & `Square`

 ## Getting started